rootwork/rootwork.org/hugo/content/blog/2008-01-01/index.md

 and NetSquared itself
 ([see a full list](https://web.archive.org/web/20080805075701/http://www.netsquared.org/)).

-One of my favorites, just recently released, is WITNESS’s [The Hub](https://web.archive.org/web/20071220024321/http://hub.witness.org/), built by the fine folks at [CivicActions](https://civicactions.com/).
+One of my favorites, just recently released, is WITNESS's [The Hub](https://web.archive.org/web/20071220024321/http://hub.witness.org/), built by the fine folks at [CivicActions](https://civicactions.com/).
 (The Hub was also a